The Life Sciences Law Review: Venezuela

 ix Advertising and promotion

-Advertising and promotion of medications are regulated by the Law on Medicaments (2000) and by the Venezuelan Standards for Advertisement and Promotion of Medications issued by the MPPS (2004).
+Advertising and promotion of medications are regulated by the Law on Medicaments (2000) and by the Rules for the promotion and advertisement of Medicines and related activities, issued by the INHRR (2020).

 Only medicines duly approved and registered for marketing purposes in Venezuela may be advertised.
 All advertising must be approved in advance by the MPPS.
 Advertising that targets the general public is limited to over-the-counter products.
 General advertising and promotion are forbidden for medicinal products that require a prescription from a physician or a pharmacist.
 Any advertising of medical products, whether verbal, audiovisual or written, must be informative, educative, true, up to date and testable; it must be in Spanish, and must contain the following warning: 'If ailment does not get better with treatment, stop using and consult a doctor.'
 Labels and containers must indicate the name of the product, the active substances, the concentration, the healthcare record number, the production and expiry dates, and the name and address of the representative or pharmacist of the medicinal product.
 Dosage instructions and contraindications must also be indicated clearly on the product.

 Advertisements must not induce irrational self-medication or the abuse of medication, and it is prohibited for free samples of medication to be given out to the general public.
-The use of the words 'harmless' and 'quality' in the warning text is also prohibited.
+The use of the words 'harmless', 'quality', 'effectively', 'secure' and 'without side effects' in the warning text is also prohibited.
 Comparing products and product prices is permitted, but mention must be made only of the generic denominations and not the brand names of the medications.
+Furthermore, the promotion and advertisement of medicines through electronical media must not generate the sale or exchange of medicines

 x Distributors and wholesalers